LunarG/VulkanSamples/API-Samples/Tutorial/markdown/10-init_render_pass.md

-The old layouts are clearly undefined because the images were recently created by `vkCreateSwapchainKHR()` back in the swapchain sample and so have nothing in them that needs to be preserved.
+The old layouts are clearly undefined because the images were recently created by `vkCreateSwapchainKHR()` back in the swapchain sample and so are in an undefined state.

-The new layout is the layout needed for color buffers that are defined in the render pass as color attachments.
+The new layout of `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` is the layout needed for color buffers that are defined in the render pass as color attachments.

 The depth buffer layout also needs to be transitioned from